IsaacSchemm/Pandacap/README.md

 Things it does not do, but which could be added:

 * Allow the owner to follow RSS/Atom feeds
+* Allow the owner to see posts boosted by their ActivityPub follows (on a separate page)
 * Allow the owner to create ActivityPub posts that do not map to a DeviantArt post
 * Allow the owner to reply to an ActivityPub post, or mention an ActivityPub user in a post (you can reply from another ActivityPub account instead)
-* Allow the owner to see posts which their ActivityPub follows have boosted
 * Expose ActivityFed "comments" (replies) to other users
 * Present a single public page that includes the owner's ActivityPub favorites alongside their DeviantArt favorites